6 Best Homeowners Insurance Companies in North Carolina of 2023

 To be protected, you’ll need to buy enough coverage to rebuild your home and replace your belongings in the event they’re destroyed.

 For our list, we prioritized insurance companies that provide excellent standard coverage plus an array of endorsements and add-ons to help you customize your coverage.

 Filing an insurance claim can be stressful, and low premiums can’t make up for a lack of customer support.

 To make our list, insurance carriers needed to have strong customer service ratings and reviews, and we prioritized those companies with multiple avenues of support, including live chat, mobile support, or round-the-clock phone support.

-Technology plays an important role in the process of obtaining quotes for homeowners insurance as well as for paying monthly premiums and filing claims.
+Technology plays an important role in obtaining quotes for homeowners insurance, paying monthly premiums, and filing claims.

 We prioritized companies with informative websites, well-received mobile apps, and online support and services.

 What Factors Affect the Price of Homeowners Insurance?

 You probably know multiple factors impact how much you’ll pay for homeowners insurance.

 Insurance companies use the most important things to determine how much to charge.